 ACOs are required to completely and accurately report quality data that are used to calculate and assess their quality performance.
 In addition, in order to be eligible to share in any savings generated, an ACO must meet the established quality performance standard that corresponds to its performance year.
+This document also reviews the quality performance benchmarks and scoring methodology, as described in the Shared Savings Program regulations.
+Enrichments have also been made to include appropriate ICD10 and HCPCS codes for each ACO measure.

 In the first performance year of their first agreement period, ACOs satisfy the quality performance standard when they completely and accurately report on all quality measures (pay-for-reporting).
 Complete and accurate reporting in the ACO’s first performance year qualifies the ACO for the maximum sharing rate.
 In subsequent performance years, quality performance benchmarks are phased-in for performance measures and the quality performance standard requires ACOs to continue to completely and accurately report quality data on all measures but the ACOs final sharing rate is determined based on its performance compared to national benchmarks.